 MARIE: Oh, let me see.
 They are sugar mice!.

 (The door bell rings.
-Mrs. And Mr. Stahlbaum enter the room)
+Mrs. And Mr. Stahlbaum enter)

 (Mrs. And Mr. Stahlbaum open the door)

 HERR DROSSELMEYER: Hello, hello!. (has two small gift boxes, and two big boxes stand on the floor)

 MR. STAHLBAUM: Marie…Fritz, Mr. Drosselmeyer is here!.

 MARIE AND FRITZ: Good evening.

 MRS. STAHLBAUM: (stares at the two big boxes on the floor) What are those big boxes you have?.